telerik/blazor-docs/components/switch/overview.md

 The Switch provides the following features:

 * `Class` - the CSS class that will be rendered on the main wrapping element of the Switch.
+Use it to [customize the Switch background color and other styles]({%slug switch-kb-change-background-color%})

 * `Enabled` - whether the component is enabled.